 Those that are above average green readers and adapt most quickly to the speed, will separate themselves from the pack.

 Golf Picks: Who to Consider This Week

 Doug Upstone of Doc’s Sports was in the golf business for over 20+ years and understands the ins and outs of what it takes to find winners on the Tour.
-Doug has won two of the last three weeks and at the Heritage last week, was 3-1 and picked up +10.9 units.
+Doug’s had two of three winning weeks on the links and picked up $725 of profit.

-Upstone of Doc’s Sports has - 21 Documented No. 1 Titles - 94 Documented Top 10 Finishes - 24 Handicapper of the Month Awards.
-Doug as a professional handicapper/writer has written for various well-known sports betting websites and several football newsletters.
+Doug Upstone of Doc’s Sports has - 23 Documented No. 1 Titles - 97 Documented Top 10 Finishes - 28 Handicapper of the Month Awards.
+(Latest: NBA March 2022) Doug as a professional handicapper/writer has written for various well-known sports betting websites and several football newsletters.